EE-crisrmh/ESP32-S3-Companion-Computer-v1.0/README.md

-# ESP32-S3-Companion-Computer-v1.0
+# ESP32-S3-DevBoard-v1.0

 ## Overview
-This project is the first version of my **ESP32-S3-based companion computer** designed for an **autonomous drone system**.
-The purpose of this board is to act as a **wireless communication, expansion, and development support board** that will eventually interface with a **custom STM32-based flight controller**.
+This project is the first version of my **ESP32-S3**.
+The purpose of this board is to act as a **wireless communication, expansion, and development support board**.

-Rather than serving as the real-time flight controller itself, this board is intended to handle **higher-level support functions** such as wireless communication, sensor interfacing, debugging, and future peripheral expansion.
+This board is intended to handle **higher-level support functions** such as wireless communication, sensor interfacing, debugging, and future peripheral expansion.

 This is **Version 1.0**, meaning the primary goal was to design and lay out a functional first revision that establishes the core architecture for future integration and testing.